 Once you believe you've identified "the one", start the reservation process.
 You will probably be required to submit a security deposit at time of booking.

 Get Contact Info

 Put the rental manager's contact information into your phone and wallet for quick access to answers during your visit.

 Congrats!
 All that is left is enjoying your vacation!

 During your Stay

 - Ask questions.
-When there is any ambiguity about parking, rules of the house, condo access, pool operation, etc... we suggest you ask the property manager immediately.
-A brief phone call eliminates many problems.
+If there is any ambiguity about parking, policies of the property, condo access, swimming pool operations, etc... we advise you ask the property manager promptly.
+A phone call can save hours of difficulties.

-- Make sure you protect the rental owner (and your stuff!) by keeping the vacation home secured while you are away, just like you would at home.
+- Enjoy your stay!
+Don't forget to protect the rental owner (and your things!) by keeping the property locked up when you are away, just like you would at home.

-- Tidy up a lttle bit.
-Although you're paying a housekeeping fee, The rental home really needs to be in sound condition.
-Sinks stuffed with pots and pans, surplus sand on the flooring and sticky messes should be taken care of before you leave.
+- Clean up a bit.
+Even though you're spending money on a housekeeping fee, The property needs to be in very good condition.
+Kitchen sinks stuffed with pots and pans, excessive sand on the flooring and sticky messes ought to be addressed prior to leaving.

-- As soon as everything is out, do a walk-through of the rental to confirm no property damage occurred during your remain.
-Whenever possible, do this walk-out assessment with the property owner present.
-If the property manager is not available, make certain you take photos of the property to record its condition.
+- Please make sure to walk through the rental one final time and look for damage.
+If you can, do this walk-out review with the property owner present.
+If the property manager is not available, make sure that you take photos of the property to record its condition.